pyocd/pyOCD/docs/architecture.md

 various features and settings.

 Attached to the board is a `CoreSightTarget` instance, which represents an MCU.
-This owns the CoreSight related objects for communicating with the DP and APs, the flash programming interface, and a `CortexM` object for each CPU core on the device.
-Both `CoreSightTarget` and `CortexM` are subclasses of the abstract `Target` class, which is referenced below, and share most of the same APIs.
+This owns the CoreSight related objects for communicating with the DP and APs and a `CortexM` object for each CPU core on the device.
+Both `CoreSightTarget` and `CortexM` are subclasses of the abstract `Target` class, which is referenced below, and share most of the same APIs. `CortexM` has a memory map comprised of `MemoryRegion` objects.
+The flash memory regions have a `Flash` object to control flash programming.

 ## Targets and boards